wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.2.0 =
+* **New Feature**.
+Define the percentage of users that participate in an experiment (Professional subscribers only).
+* **New Feature**.
+Prioritize original version over alternatives (Professional subscribers only).
+* **New Feature**.
+Schedule when an experiment has to start (Professional subscribers only).
+* **New Feature**.
+Stop experiments automatically (a) when a minimum number of page views has been reached, (b) after a period of time, or (c) when there's a winner with a minimum confidence.
+* **New Feature**.
+Get real-time results (Enterprise subscribers only).
+* Improvement: Dashboard and Progress of the Experiment show the confidence in having a winner based on the comparison between the best alternative and the original (not two alternatives).
+* Improvement: when creating/editing an experiment, users are now prompted before they leave with unsaved changes.
+* Improvement: external page accessed actions can now be "indirect".
+If the user is about to leave your WordPress site in order to go to a goal page, and this navigation does not occur from a tested page, we can now track the conversion properly.
+* Improvement: MU-plugin is now automatically upgraded when this plugin is upgraded.
+* Several improvements and bug fixes.

 = 3.1.4 =
 * Bug fix: when one wants to see the heatmap of an experiment, these heatmaps